sekulovskin/simBgms/README.md

 ## Description

-The `simBgms` package in R provides a simplified approach to conducting simulation studies for Bayesian graphical modeling.
-With this package, users can easily simulate data for Markov random field models and subsequently estimate these models using the `bgms` and `BDgraph` packages in R. It streamlines the process of performing simulation studies, eliminating the need for advanced programming skills.
-Additionally, the package offers the capability to parallelize model estimation, enhancing computational efficiency.
+The `simBgms` package in R provides a simplified approach to running simulation studies for Bayesian graphical modeling.
+Typically, researchers want to make decisions about sample size, number of observations, and the specific choices of prior distributions to use.
+With this package, users can easily simulate data for Markov random field models and then estimate these models using the `bgms` and `BDgraph` packages in R. The package streamlines the process of running simulation studies, eliminating the need for advanced programming skills.
+In addition, the package provides the ability to parallelize model estimation, which increases computational efficiency.

 ## Key Features